cloud-native-toolkit/automation-solutions/architectures/azure/README.md

-# Azure OpenShift Reference Architectures
+# TechZone Automation - Azure OpenShift Reference Architectures

 The reference architectures are provided in three different forms, with increasing security and associated complexity.
 The source of these reference architecture diagrams can be found [here](https://github.com/cloud-native-toolkit/automation-solutions/blob/main/architectures/azure-ref-arch.drawio)